 - During the 2008 Summer Olympic Games in Beijing, local crowds took every chance to chant "CHI-NA!
 CHI-NA!" in English.

 - Many college teams, especially those with long histories of success, develop their own chants as a way of cultivating school spirit.

-- In Florida State University Seminoles's case, their Tomahawk chop and war cry chant got passed on to the pros via the Atlanta Braves.
-It's a somewhat sterotypical portrayal of Native American tribes, though at least in FSU's case they have been supported by the Seminole Tribes of Florida (the much larger tribes in Oklahoma are more ambivalent, but for the time being they're not actively opposed).
+- In the case of the Florida State University Seminoles, their Tomahawk chop and war cry chant got passed on to the pros via the Atlanta Braves.
+It's a somewhat stereotypical portrayal of Native American tribes, though at least in FSU's case they have been supported by the Seminole Tribes of Florida (the much larger tribes in Oklahoma are more ambivalent, but for the time being they're not actively opposed).

-- This being said, the United States mixes a little of both varieties in both their domestic league and their international games, where they chant such things as "I Believe That We Will Win," and then sing "Oh When The [Team Nickname]s Go Marching In!"
+- This being said, the United States mixes a little of both varieties in both their domestic league and their international games, where they chant such things as the aforementioned "I believe that we will win!", and then sing "Oh When The [Team Nickname]s Go Marching In!"